EffectOrientedProgramming/book/Chapters/05_Testing.md

 Displaying `out2` gives us that same `Vector` with an additional entry: `Beth` plus a newline.
 Since this is a `Vector` we can index into `out2`, selecting element one, producing `Beth`.

-If you need to artificially provide your own input to the console, use `TestConsole.feedLines`:
+To artificially provide your own input to the console, use `TestConsole.feedLines`:

 ```scala 3 mdoc:testzio
 val spec =